The Australasian-Pacific Journal of Regional Food Studies

 Publication Details[ top ]

-Locale (ISSN: 2200-5005) is affiliated with the Regional Food Research Network Australasia (RFRNA), which is supported by Southern Cross University’s School of Tourism & Hospitality Management.
+Locale (ISSN: 2200-5005) is supported by Southern Cross University’s Regional Food Network initiative.
 Authors are encouraged to submit abstracts and/or articles to the Editor for consideration: firstname.lastname@example.org.

 Articles published in Locale are reviewed in their entirety, before publication, by at least two independent qualified experts.